LivTel/DockerForAstroqueryMultiCat/README.md

 # Runtime syntax

 The syntax, list and order of searchable parameters is defined by what it was on RMB's APASS REST webservice.
 I have not defined anything new, just used his specification for compatibility.
 It is not super user friendly or intuitive because it was designed as a REST API, not a human interface.
 The input parameters are an ordered list, all are mandatory and the order important.
-It is probably not a tool you want to use frequently intereactively.
+It is probably not a tool you want to use frequently interactively.
+You would be better off just using astroquery itself directly.

 ``python get_ra_dec_from_vizier.py  CATALOG RA DEC RADIUS FILTER MAGNITUDE_RANGE``